 People are greatly influenced by their experiences in the complex family, social and cultural groups where they have grown up.
 Group analytic psychotherapy works from an understanding that problems which originate within groups can be treated effectively in groups.

 Your relationships with the other people in the group, including the psychotherapist, how you respond and how you are responded to, are of central importance in this form of psychotherapy.
 It is essentially psychotherapy of the group, by the group.

 On joining a group you are asked to commit yourself to confidentiality, by not talking about the group outside the group.
 In addition, participants are asked to avoid social contact with other group members.
 This is in order to safeguard the privacy of all participants and to maximize the potential for saying the things that are normally so difficult to give voice to in everyday life.

 People leave the group at a time negotiated with the group - with a minimum of a month’s notice.
 The group itself, however, continues indefinitely, taking on new members to replace those who have left.

 Group analytic psychotherapy is essentially a set of relationships that will enable you to:

-Finally, to help you think about his decision I suggest you read my article in my blog entitled “Why Group Therapy”
+Finally, to help you think about your decision, to work out if group therapy is for you, I suggest you read my article entitled “Why Group Therapy”.